 The H-1B visa is a nonimmigrant visa, but it’s also a visa of dual intent, meaning the holder may seek out a means to attain permanent residency while they stay as non-immigrants in the United States.
 Obtaining permanent residency can sometimes take years, so the H-1B visa allows the holder to stay in the U.S. in the meantime.
 H-1B visas can be renewed in 1 or 3-year increments.
 It’s important to file for the H-1B properly the first time, as the number of visas issued annually is capped and there is a limited application window.
 Any mistakes on the application may cause a delay due to rejection, which could keep you from resubmitting the application during the annual open application window.
 As an example of how an early application can help, the 65,000 H-1B visa cap in Fiscal Year 2014 was reached within the first week of the filing period, ending in April of that year.

 H-1B visa holders are allowed to have their spouse and unmarried minor children accompany them to the United States under an H-4 visa.
-Those holding an H-4 visa are permitted to study in the United States, but may not work.

 H-2B Temporary Workers